-Nuseed's canola is also approved for food and feed locally and for cultivation in the US.

-Nuseed's second-tier product is its genetically modified version of carinata, a canola-like plant that can be used as a feedstock to produce biodiesel.
+Nuseed's canola is also approved for food and feed locally and for cultivation in the US, and the company's second-tier product is its genetically modified version of carinata, a canola-like plant that can be used as a feedstock to produce biodiesel.
 Carinata grows like a weed - ironically - and doesn't require fertilizer.